A Lyman Break Galaxy in the Epoch of Reionization from HST Grism Spectroscopy: Discussion

 The \lya\ line asymmetry in \highz\ is prominent, even by the standards of high redshift \lya\ emitting galaxies.
 Using the asymmetry measures\footnote{These are $a_\lambda = (\lambda_{10,r} - \lambda_{p}) / (\lambda_p - \lambda_{10,b})$ and $a_f = \int_{\lambda_p}^{\lambda_{10,r}} f_\lambda d\lambda / \int_{\lambda_{10,b}}^{\lambda_p} f_\lambda d\lambda$.
 Here $\lambda_p$ is the wavelength where the line peaks, and $\lambda_{10,b}$ and $\lambda_{10,r}$ are the wavelengths where the flux falls to 10\% of peak on the blue and red sides of the line.} from \citet{Rhoads03}, we find $a_\lambda = 3.59$ and $a_{f} = 3.47$.
 Comparing these to a sample of 58 \lya\ emitters observed using the same spectrograph and grating \citep{Dawson07}, \highz\ has the largest value of $a_f$, and the fifth-largest value of $a_\lambda$.
 This may be partly due to \lya\ forest absorption of flux on the blue side of the systemic velocity, since the \lya\ forest optical depth at $z=6.57$ will exceed that at the lower redshift ($z=4.5$) sample of \citet{Dawson07}.

 In addition to its asymmetry, the line profile shows a dip at 9214\AA, separating a secondary peak (at 9217\AA) from the primary one (at 9207\AA).
 The dip is about 4\AA\ wide; the flux density there drops by about 40\% relative to a smoothed ``envelope'' of the line flux; and the feature is significant at about the $3\sigma$ level.
-Such a feature could be explained by neutral gas in front of the emitter; two emitting regions separated by about 330 \kms\ in line-of-sight velocity; or some more complex interplay of \lya\ emission and scattering in a moving medium.
+Such a feature could be explained by neutral gas in front of the emitter; two distinct emitting regions; or some more complex interplay of \lya\ emission and scattering in a moving medium.
+If we interpret the dip as absorption, we can estimate the equivalent width and column density of the absorber by interpolating across the dip (from 9211.5\AA\ to 9217\AA).
+This yields an equivalent width of $-1.8$\AA\ (observer-frame) or $-0.24$\AA\ (rest frame; here the ``$-$'' sign indicates absorption).
+The maximum optical depth is $0.6$, and the system is $100\kms$ wide (FWHM in optical depth).
+The required column density is only $4\times 10^{13} \cm^{-2}$ of neutral gas--- comparable to a \lya\ forest absorber, though with a greater velocity width.
+The superimposition of this absorption on the red part of the emission line would suggest an infalling gas cloud in the neighborhood of \highz.

+If we instead interpret the feature as additional emission at $9217$\AA, the corresponding line flux is $2\times 10^{-18} \ergcm2s$.
+This could correspond to a {\it faint} \lya galaxy along the line-of-sight to \highz, with a redshift of $6.582$ (330 \kms\ redder than \highz\ itself).
+This would require a projected separation of $\la 2 \kpc$ between \highz\ and the putative interloper, since there is no visible evidence of a double morphology in the HST imaging.
+The line-of-sight separation could be much larger--- a reasonable fraction of $\Delta v / H(z) \sim 400 \kpc$.
+Thus, the ``neighboring galaxy'' hypothesis requires precise alignment along the line-of sight.
+We prefer instead either the absorber hypothesis, other radiative transfer effects internal to \highz, or perhaps just a $\sim 3\sigma$ statistical fluke in the spectroscopic observations.